EdgarQuinones/Virtual-HomeLab/README.md

 ![Current Virtual Lab](VirtualLab.png)

 ## Machine Specific Details
+Below are some details on the VMs I currently have running.
+For more details check out my [Event Log](Services_Learned)

 ### CentOS
 The CentOS machine is the only one with access to the internet.
 It is essentially working as a router by forwarding all traffic to the other machines.